lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 My first job, ah!
 The nostalgia.
 Didn't make much money here.
 Idk why this would (ever?) be included in someone's blog about how to make $$ as an entrepreneur, but alas, these are my roots.

 **Was it fun?** Yes!
 And not really...
 Everyone there was committed to being there and wanted to be there.
 Everyone cared.
 So that was cool.
 It wasn't fun when you had to deny someone help they needed.
-We had to kick someone out of our transitional housing program when he was caught drinking.
-Not being able to give a bus pass to someone trying to see their daughter.
+We had to kick someone out of the transitional housing program when he was caught drinking.
+Sometimes we didn't have enough bus passes, even for someone trying to see their daughter.

 **Did I make money?** $200 a month and free housing.
 Definitely a volunteering program.

 **Things I learned**

 - So much inefficiency! - once we literally had volunteers move clothes from one area to another, just to have the next set of volunteers move them back.
 What!?!?!
-- It's not all about efficiency... - ugh... the most useful thing I did was go to the hospital with a guest whose big toe had to be amputated.
-She had Diabetic neuropathy and couldn't feel that the wound on her big toe was rotting / super infected.
+- It's not all about efficiency... - ugh... the most useful thing I did was go to the hospital with a guest whose big toe had to be amputated (diabetic neuropathy - she couldn't feel that the wound on her big toe was rotting / super infected).
+It was good just to be there with her.
+- Working with and around people who are giving their all is energizing and fun.

 ## 2) stand up